Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Once the firewall rule for the traffic is created, 192.168.20.7 can ping 192.168.15.15.

-Go back to Sophos Firewall web admin> Diagnostic > Packet capture, to capture packets again.
+Return to Sophos Firewall web admin> Diagnostic > Packet capture, to capture packets again.

 We can see

-In the example, LAN PC 192.168.20.19 can't access PC 192.168.25.16 in a remote IPsec VPN network.
+For example, LAN PC 192.168.20.19 can't access PC 192.168.25.16 in a remote IPsec VPN network.

-Let's check if Sophos Firewall receives the ping packet from LAN PC, and forwards it out into IPsec VPN tunnel.
+Let's check if Sophos Firewall receives the ping packet from the LAN PC, and forwards it out into IPsec VPN tunnel.

 Go to Sophos Firewall > Diagnostics > Packet capture, set the packet filter string to be "host 192.168.25.16 and ICMP", and toggle ON packet capture.